ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

   - A more technical deep dive of this cookie can be found in [this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/156).

 - Cookie: `__ActiveLogin.BankIdDeviceData`
-  - This cookie is used to store the device data for the user, in the default implementation, It is used to ensure that the device data is persistent across requests.
+  - This cookie is used to store the device data for the user, in the default implementation, it is used to ensure that the device data is persistent across requests.

+___Note:___

+All cookies issued by this package are **protected using ASP.NET Core Data Protection**.
+This means their contents are encrypted and tamper-proof.

+In certain environments (such as multi-instance deployments or containers) you may need to **configure Data Protection to use a persistent key store** (e.g., a shared file system, Azure Blob Storage, Redis, or SQL Server) so that cookies can be unprotected across app restarts or multiple instances.

+For guidance on configuring a persistent key store, see the official documentation: [Data Protection configuration overview](https://learn.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-8.0).

 ### Browser support